EDUCBA

 Indirect formula in excel 1.4

 That means if we call cell E2 in G2, it will take the data in E2, which is D2, as a reference cell and will call the data in that cell.
-So, in simple terms, instead of calling the D2 cell directly, we will call the cell which has text D2.
+So, in simple terms, instead of calling the D2 cell directly, we will call the cell with text D2.
 So, I hope you got a little idea about the INDIRECT formula.

 To make you understand the concept, I started with referencing and moved to the INDIRECT function.
 Now we will see the syntax of INDIRECT, which was not covered earlier.
 Below is the syntax; it has two parameters one is ref_text, and another is a1.